Wildlife

 a.
 Wear thick leather gloves

 c.
-One person holds the turtle in the “standard” pick up mode from its back half and the other person cuts away the tangle line and removes the hook (if possible). - If the hook is imbedded anywhere near its mouth, best to call the Ontario Turtle Conservation Centre and arrange for transport to their facility.
+One person holds the turtle in the “standard” pick up mode from its back half and the other person cuts away the tangled line and removes the hook (if possible). - If the hook is imbedded anywhere near its mouth, best to call the Ontario Turtle Conservation Centre and arrange for possible transport to their facility.
 The Wildlife Posse has transport tubs ready to use.

 NOTES: